 Figure 3 | Optimal navigation of self-propelled colloids in free space.
 (A) Simulated optimally controlled trajectory for 200s period with starting state (x, y,) = (30, 30, 0) and target position (x, y) = (0, 0) (animated in Movie S1).
-(B) Visualization of optimal control policy calculated using Eq. as a function of states in (x, y,); states are discretized into a Cartesian grid in particle position (x, y) and octants in the particle orientation relative to the forward direction of the particle long-axis relative to the target.
+The blue shaded rod indicates self-propelled ON state (v=4.5um/s) and red indicates the OFF state corresponding to Brownian diffusion (v=0um/s).
+(B) Visualization of optimal control policy calculated using Eq. as a function of states in (x, y,); states are discretized into a Cartesian grid in particle position (x, y) and octants (represented as 0, 45, … , 315 degrees) in the particle orientation relative to the forward direction of the particle long-axis relative to the target.
 Blue indicates the self-propelled ON state (v=4.5um/s) and red indicates the OFF state corresponding to Brownian diffusion (v=0um/s).
 (C) First passage time distributions, p(), from simulation (points) for controlled (black) and uncontrolled diffusion (red) and uncontrolled propulsion (blue).
 First passage time distribution from models (lines) for controlled (Eq. ) and uncontrolled diffusion and propulsion (asymptotic limit of 1/tln2(t)).
 (D) Theoretical probability evolution from Eq. under optimal control as a function of time.

 To evaluate performance and utility of the optimal free-space control policy (Eq. ), the time for rods to traverse between initial and target positions, or the first-passage time, , is characterized for several cases.
 In particular, ~103 simulated trajectories are measured for three different cases: no propulsion (i.e., rod diffusion), propulsion engaged at all times, and optimally controlled propulsion (Fig. 3C).
 For each case, first passage time histograms are reported to account for stochastic rod motion and distributed passage times.
 The key finding from these results is that the optimally controlled trajectories have a finite, compact distribution, and hence a finite mean first passage time of  ≈ 60s.
 In contrast, in either the absence of propulsion or for full uncontrolled propulsion, the  distributions are heavy tailed (i.e., tails not exponentially bounded), which results in unbounded means (i.e., ).
 Rods experience random walks in both uncontrolled cases, where full propulsion has a higher effective translational diffusivity37 of Deff = Dt+v/4Dr.
 The long-time asymptotic limit for an unbounded first passage time distribution is expected to scale as ~-1ln2(),41 which agrees with simulated results for both uncontrolled cases.